Display Screen Equipment Regulations (DSE)

 What the Legislation Means for Employers

 Under the wider legislation covering Health and Safety in the workplace employers have a duty to ensure reasonable steps are taken to safeguard the health of their employees.
 In terms of computer and display screen use, simple steps to ensure that workers are not at risk of developing DSE related health conditions are generally considered satisfactory.
-DSE checks should be undertaken once every year and checking workstations, positioning of screens, chairs and other equipment should be part of this process.
+DSE risk assessment should be undertaken once every year and checking workstations, positioning of screens, chairs and other equipment should be part of this process.
 Posture is crucial to minimising the risks of developing DSE related conditions.
 Chairs, desks and screens should be positioned to optimise the best posture for workers.

 Another factor in DSE work is adequate breaks from the screen; in the past many office related jobs involved additional task such as filing or copying.
 The regulations consider these tasks to provide adequate ‘screen breaks’.
 However, in many roles today, these tasks are no longer required and workers spend more time at the screen (call-centres are a good example).
 In this case short breaks of five to ten minutes per hour are recommended although this can be aggregated into scheduled breaks during a shift.